ademiltonnunes/ChatGPT-API-GenAI-Driven-Apps/ChatGPT/Fine-Tuning/2000 Drug Examples/README.md

 # Fine-Tuning based on 2000 drug examples from an Excel file
 ## Overview
 This product exemplifies fine-tuning of a basic LLM, chatGPT 3.5.
 In order to fine-tune our project, we used an excel file with several examples of remedies and the malady they treat.
 I demonstrated how to transform Excel data into the expected fine-tune data format and tested examples.
+Please, read the pdf file CS589_week10_q1_19679_AdemiltonMarcelo_DaCruzNunes.pdf.
+It will have all steps taken to develop this project.

 ## Implementation Steps
 ## Step 1: Setting Environment